How to Raise a Valid Ticket (and When Not To) 💬

 It will automatically reopen, keeping all history and attachments together.

-This helps us as we already have the full context to hand.
+This helps us because we already have the full context to hand.

 Q: I raised two tickets about the same sale.
 Is that ok?